Graduate Teaching Assistantships

 Ilus Davis Doctoral Teaching Fellowships

-The Department of English Language and Literature offers the Ilus Davis Doctoral Teaching Fellowship for I.Ph.D. students who do not hold graduate teaching assistantships.
-The department awards fellowships annually on a competitive basis and gives preference to applicants who have not previously held the fellowship and who do not receive other university funding.
+The Department of English Language and Literature offers the Ilus Davis Doctoral Teaching Fellowship for I.Ph.D. students who have extensive teacher training and experience at the college level and who do not hold a major fellowship or assistantship at UMKC.
+The Ilus Davis Doctoral Teaching Fellowship is awarded on a competitive basis no more than once a year.
+Students may reapply for the awards, but applicants who have not previously held the fellowship will receive priority consideration.